larroy/mycelium/README.txt

 It's highly recommended to use curl compiled with asyncrhonous DNS (libares), otherwise DNS resolving inside curl will block the program.

+There's also utilities for indexing local content, currently it only handles PDF files which are converted to text with pdftotext:
+    dists/local_index.py

 For the impatient
 -----------------
 $ ./bootstrap.sh